Light-shining-through-wall cavity setups for probing ALPs

-We compared three types of the LSW radio setups for ALP searches and determined the best design for them.
+\textbf{Results and discussion.} We compared four types of the LSW radio setups for ALP searches and determined the best design for them.
 We summarize our study presenting important parameters for each setup in Table~1.